groovy/GMavenPlus/README.markdown

 #GMavenPlus#
 Welcome to the home of GMavenPlus.
 The basic information is below.
-For more information, check out our [wiki](http://github.com/keeganwitt/GMavenPlus/wiki).
+For more information, check out the [wiki](http://github.com/keeganwitt/GMavenPlus/wiki).

 ##Available Goals##
 * gmavenplus:compile